 What Is a Brownfield?

 “Brownfield” is the term applied to a current or former commercial or industrial property where redevelopment is complicated by the presence or perceived presence of contamination.
-In response to the Brownfields Act of 2003, the SCDHEC implemented a program that offers a mechanism to protect buyers of contaminated properties from being held responsible for the costs or liabilities of existing contamination.
-This program has encouraged the redevelopment of scores of properties throughout the State that would have otherwise remained underutilized or vacant eyesores to their communities.
+In response to the Brownfields Act of 2003, the SCDHEC enhanced a program that offers a mechanism to protect buyers of contaminated properties from being held responsible for the costs or liabilities of existing contamination.
+This program, along with numerous tax incentives, has encouraged the redevelopment of scores of properties throughout the State that would have otherwise remained underutilized or vacant eyesores in their communities.

 What Is a Brownfield Contract and Who Can Qualify?